Luba Grigorovitch

-Luba Norma Grigorovitch (born 5 June 1985) is an Australian Labor Party politician and former trade union official.
+Luba Norma Grigorovitch (born 5 June 1985) is an Australian politician.
+She represents the Labor Party and is a former trade union official.

 Since the 2022 state election, she has been the representative of the District of Kororoit in the Victorian Legislative Assembly, sitting as a backbencher.
 Prior to the election, she was a state secretary of the Rail, Tram and Bus Union (RTBU).
 She is a member of the Industrial Left faction of the Victorian ALP.

 She is married to Ben Gray, a founding partner of private equity firm BGH Capital, and the son of the former Liberal Premier of Tasmania, Robin Gray.

 Early life and education

 Grigorovitch was born in Altona.
-Her parents separated when she was young, due to domestic violence.
 She was raised mostly by her mother, who cared for her and her brother Robbie, as well as her uncle Ken, who had an intellectual disability.

 She attended secondary school at Mount St. Joseph Girls' College in Altona.
 When she was twelve, she was present during a visit by Joan Kirner, the first female premier of Victoria.
 Her mother was an ALP member and noticed her daughter's enthusiasm about this encounter, encouraging her to attend a party branch meeting.
 After that, Grigorovitch became an active member of her local branch.

-She attended Melbourne's Victoria University, completing a double bachelor degree in Arts and Business.
+She attended Melbourne's Victoria University, completing a double bachelor's degree in Arts and Business.

 Career

-In 2009, Grigorovitch was elected as a councillor for the City of Hobsons Bay.
+In 2008, Grigorovitch was elected as a councillor for the City of Hobsons Bay.
 She was re-elected in 2012, and assumed the role of Deputy Mayor.

 Her involvement with the RTBU began in 2010.
 Her initial role in the union was as an industrial officer and women's officer in its Victorian branch.
 In 2011, she became an elected organiser and women's officer for one of its divisions.

 In 2014, she became the first female, and youngest, state secretary of the RTBU.
 During her tenure as the state secretary, the union undertook industrial action in pursuit of enterprise agreements with Metro Trains and Yarra Trams.
 There was also an unsuccessful campaign in 2017 to pressure the Andrews Labor Government to return Victoria's railways to public ownership.

 In 2015, Grigorovitch was elected to the national body of the ACTU executive.
 In 2019, she was appointed national president of the RTBU, serving until 14 December 2022.
 She was the first female national president of the union.

 In December 2021, she was preselected as Labor's candidate for the safe seat of Kororoit.
 The incumbent member, Marlene Kairouz, attempted to retain preselection but was defeated in internal party processes.
 Following that, in April 2022, Grigorovitch resigned as the state secretary of the RTBU and was succeeded by Vik Sharma.
 John Setka spoke at her farewell event in June of that year.